Corruption in Spain

 Transparency International also rated Spain between 2001 and 2012 using a different methodology for the Corruption Perceptions Index.
 The average value for Spain during that period was 66.67 points with a maximum of 70 points in 2001 and a minimum of 61 points in 2009 (100 being no corruption).
 In 2011 it was rated the 30th least corrupt country in the world.
 According to Politico, 1378 officials were prosecuted for corruption between July 2015 and September 2016.

 The occurrence of petty corruption is rare in Spain, according to the Global Competitiveness Report of 2015.
 Bribery is not widespread in business dealings in Spain, yet companies cite corruption as a business impediment.
-As suggested in the Business Anti-Corruption Portal, anti-corruption strategies should be significantly strengthened at all levels of the government.
+As suggested in the Business Anti-Corruption Portal, anti-corruption strategies should be significantly strengthened at all levels of government.
 One example could be to strengthen investigative and prosecution efforts and enforce existing laws.
 Corruption in the tax administration is not an obstacle to business (Global Competitiveness Report 2015-2016).
-Paying taxes has been made less costly by reducing the rates for corporate income, capital gain and environment taxes, and the time required to pay taxes is lower than the OECD countries’ average (DB 2016).
+Paying taxes has been made less costly by reducing the rates for corporate income, capital gains and environmental taxes, and the time required to pay taxes is lower than the OECD countries’ average (DB 2016).
 Spanish tax regulations represent a moderate challenge for foreign companies.

 Among Spain’s police forces, corruption is not widespread and there are only small isolated cases involving police corruption.
 The police services are considered reliable in protecting companies from crime (Global Competitiveness Report 2015-2016), and the necessary mechanisms are in place to investigate and punish abuse and corruption in the police services.
 There are isolated reports of police corruption, but these are typically resolved effectively by the authorities (HRR 2014).